 Picnic Lunch Wall

-Ice Climbing in the George (When and if)
+Ice Climbing in the Gorge (When and if)

-Illumination Rock- The best mixed climbing on the west coast.
-Period SW Ridge in summer.
+Illumination Rock-Some of the best mixed climbing on the west coast.
+SW Ridge in summer.
 SE Butt in summer

 Steele Cliff -mt Hood